iamaanahmad/alpenglow-verifier/docs/results_interpretation_guide.md

 **Interpretation**:
 - Core protocol is correct but needs minor improvements
-- Submission viable but may not be award-winning
+- Deployment viable but may need optimization
-- Address remaining issues for competitive advantage
+- Address remaining issues for production readiness

 ##### 🔧 NEEDS WORK
 **Criteria**: